-The Spinnaker Observability plugin replaces the spinnaker monitoring daemon which was deprecated as of OSS 1.20.
+The Spinnaker Observability plugin replaces the Spinnaker monitoring daemon which was deprecated as of Spinnaker release 1.20.

 Each Spinnaker microservice is instrumented with numerous metrics exposed via a built in endpoint.
 Monitoring spinnaker typically involves the Spinnaker Observability plugin, which collects metrics reported by each microservice instance and reports them to a third-party monitoring system which you then use to view overview dashboards, receive alerts, and informally browse depending on your needs.

 Spinnaker publishes internal metrics using a multi-dimensional data model based on “tags”.
 The metrics, data-model, and usage are discussed further in the sections Consuming Metrics and in the Monitoring Reference document .